Call For Abstracts

 accommodations for the meeting.
 All presenting authors are required to register and pay the appropriate registration fees and arrange hotel accommodations.

-- As abstract presentation dates will be finalized in early August, presenting authors should make plans to attend the meeting.
+- As abstract presentation dates will be finalized in mid-August, presenting authors should make plans to attend the meeting.

 - Scheduled abstract sessions will not be changed to accommodate travel schedules.

-- Registration is open and details can be found at sma.org/medical-summit.
+- Registration is open and details can be found at sma.org/assembly.

 Disclosure and Conflict of Interest Policies